import math

 if groupby_column is None:

-return cumulative_distance(data)
+return cumulative_distance(

 # iterate through groups, append distances, and concat

-distances = []
+groups = []

 for _segment_name, segment_data in data.groupby(groupby_column):